Rental sector report identifies challenges and opportunities for a sustainable future

 Along with this growth, the landscape of the sector has also changed.
 18.2% of all households rent privately, while 9.5% rent from either a social landlord, local authority or non-profit body.
 The typical profile of the private renter is younger, and renting is the majority tenure for those under 35 years of age.

-The report found a growing trend towards apartment living.
+The report found a growing trend toward apartment living.
 Apartment stock has grown by 44% – from 140,000 units in 2006 to 201,000 units in 2016.
 72% of apartments nationally are within the rental sector.
-Meanwhile, the research also determined that while large scale institutional landlords (excluding AHB’s) only make up 4.6% of tenancies, their activities are pronounced at a local level.
+Meanwhile, the research also determined that while large-scale institutional landlords (excluding AHB’s) only make up 4.6% of tenancies, their activities are pronounced at a local level.

 In drawing together this profile of the sector, the research makes some key recommendations including: